mpv-player/mpv/DOCS/man/en/options.rst

     work (key bindings that normally quit will be shown on OSD only, just like any other binding).

---ipv4-only-proxy
-    Skip any HTTP proxy for IPv6 addresses.
-It will still be used for IPv4 connections.

-    *WARNING*: works with the deprecated ``mp_http://`` protocol only.

 --joystick, --no-joystick
     Enable/disable joystick support.
 Enabled by default.